So yeah Edinburgh Fringe is basically the best thing ever right?

 - While typing this I just remembered telling someone how amazing Heath was then turning round to find Sammy J.

 - Flyering Matt Forde and having a daft chat on Twitter.

-- Being recognized from Twitter by Stuart Goldsmith.
+- Being recognized from Twitter by one of my favourite comedians.

 - Being recognized from Twitter is a thing now, five people after that did so.
 How is this a thing?
 I still don’t get it.